Skip to content

 In the last lab we touched on writing dockerfiles and how to build images from them.
 You can easily write a detailed dockerfile and publish it via docker build .
 All of the commands that you wrote will be turned into layers for the image and stored, increasing the image size.
 Managing container size and optimization is an important factor of DevOps.
 Well optimized containers do exactly what you need them to do and not a bit more.
 Optimization also potentially decreases the image size and complexity, making scaling, storing and readability a lot easier.

 The dockerfile lines themselves give a good indication on what is being run, however tools can be used to see what is actually happening under the hood.
 The tool we are going to use today is called dive .
-To install it, follow the guide at: https://github.com/wagoodman/dive#installation .
-We will be using the Docker installation.
+You can install it on your system but it is not required to complete the lab as we will be using the Docker installation.
 This means that the executable command will be a little bit longer as well

-Using dive is simple, just run: docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock wagoodman/dive:latest <image name> .
-We will inspect the image that we created in the last lab, docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock wagoodman/dive:latest docker_lab .
+Using dive is simple, just run: docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock registry.hpc.ut.ee/mirror/wagoodman/dive:latest <image name> .
+We will inspect the image that we created in the last lab, docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock registry.hpc.ut.ee/mirror/wagoodman/dive:latest docker_lab .

 Complete